Lao rebellion (1826–1828): Thaification and French colonial expansion

 Over the course of the Thonburi period and for the first five reigns of the Bangkok era, the Siamese actively pursued policies which sought to colonize and displace the ethnic Lao population to the benefit of the state.
 However, those same policies in the last half of the nineteenth century became an increasing liability as Siam came under increasing pressure from European colonial powers.
 The draconian implementation, and scale, of Siamese policies toward the Lao, which were observed by those same European colonial powers became a major political liability.

-In the late 1880s, king Chulalongkorn, became aware that the French might use the cultural and linguistic differences between "Lao" and "Thai" as a justification for expanding their colonial control over Indochina.
+In the late 1880s, King Chulalongkorn became aware that the French might use the cultural and linguistic differences between "Lao" and "Thai" as a justification for expanding their colonial control over Indochina.
 In 1893 the French forced the Siamese to cede control over the "Lao" domains to the east of the Mekong.
 The creation of French Laos, that ended in 1907 when Siam made additional territorial concessions, impelled the rulers of Siam to define clearly who was "Thai" and who was "Lao."
 The French, as part of their own "civilizing mission," sought to apply the extraterritoriality provisions contained in the Thai-French trade treaties to claim French sovereignty over Siam's villages of Lao war captives, many of which were in the suburbs of Bangkok itself.
 Under the rules of extraterritoriality all of Siam's population of Lao war captives- and their descendants- could potentially be claimed as foreign nationals.
 A pragmatic response to that threat was to suppress the ethnic origins of the enslaved Lao communities and treat them as ordinary "citizens."
 The very existence of captive labor villages became an acute embarrassment.
 It was imperative for the Siamese that their ethnic identity be officially suppressed and their origins denied.
 In 1899, a new name, Monthon Tawan-ok Chiang Neua (Northeastern Circle), was introduced by the Siamese government to replace the former name, Monthon Lao Kao.
 The following year, the name was changed again to "Isan" (from Pali: Northeast) "for shorter and easier pronunciation," according to the Minister of the Interior, Prince Damrong Rachanuphap.
-In 1900 the Siamsese elite deliberately eradicated the Lao ethnonym and did not include it in the kingdom's 1904 census.
+In 1900 the Siamese elite deliberately eradicated the Lao ethnonym and did not include it in the kingdom's 1904 census.
 "Thaification" became a "civilizing mission" and involved the deliberate integration, both politically and culturally of the Lao tributary states on the Khorat Plateau into the Siamese state.